Domestic Airport railway station, Brisbane

 Domestic Airport railway station is the terminus station of the Airport line in Queensland, Australia.
 It serves the Domestic Terminal at Brisbane Airport, opening on 5 May 2001 at the same time as the line.

 The station along with the line is owned and operated by Airtrain Citylink under a BOOT scheme.
 It will pass to Queensland Rail ownership in 2036.

 Services are operated by Queensland Rail's City network.
 Although Translink's go card is able to be used, the station is not included in the TransLink fare structure, with Airtrain able to charge a premium fare.

 Connection to the airport terminal

 The station is connected to the Brisbane Airport's domestic terminal by a covered elevated footbridge, with a lift and escalators to the kerbside immediately in front of the entrance to the terminal.

-Services
+Platforms and services

-Domestic Terminal is served by City network Airport line services to Roma Street, Boggo Road (formerly Park Road) and Varsity Lakes.
+Domestic Airport is served by City network Airport line services to Roma Street, Boggo Road (formerly Park Road) and Varsity Lakes.